BEACON Mentorship Program

 Q: When can I apply to the program?

-A: The application period for both mentors and mentees typically opens in October for the program starting in January of the following year.
+A: The application period for both mentors and mentees typically opens in October for the program starting the following year.
 Check our website for specific dates.

 Q: How long does the application process take?